isra-st/Customer_Segmentation/README.md

    * PCA
 3. Modeling for Classification. we select the model with better performance (Gradient Boosting Classifier - Light Gradient Boosting Classifier)

-4. Hyper Tunning of the (Gradient Boosting Classifier - Light Gradient Boosting Classifier
+4. Hyper Tunning of the Gradient Boosting Classifier and Light Gradient Boosting Classifier.

 5. Clustering with Kmeans